yousuketakada/refactoring_example/doc/memo.md

 we have to implement a special case only for `ComedyCalculator`.
-So, we leave the common implementation in `PerformanceCalculator::volume_credits_for` and specialize it in `ComedyCalculator::volume_credits_for`, taking advantage of the common implementation.
+So, we leave the common implementation in `PerformanceCalculator::volume_credits_for` and specialize it in `ComedyCalculator::volume_credits_for`, taking advantage of the common implementation inherited.
 The base and derived calculators now read:

 ```cpp